ropensci/prism/tests/testthat/prism_test/README.md

 ppt - 2012-01-01 is corrupt/bad data in the bil file.
+(It was intentionally corrupted to test one of the functions.)